agnosto/fansly-scraper/README.md

 <small>Maybe also a faq of sorts</small>

 For the time being:
 - Currently the `Live Status` column in monitoring for the TUI only reflects the models you are monitoring.
 And currently doesn't update once the model goes live/offline.
+You can press `r` to reset/refresh the list to update it.
 - It's recommended to leave m3u8_dl in the config set to false if you want things to download fast depending on your hardware.
 Do feel free to enable to give input/issues with it if you want.

 ### "Duplicate Files"